Skip to content

 FAQ

-What happens when there’s no reference value for a certain website or application?
+What if there’s no reference value for a website or app?